dheera/shoji-lamps/README.md

 ![assembly4](/images/assembly4.jpg?raw=true "assembly4")

 The Shoji panels are best inserted from the back.
 They should snap into place into the grooves on the Z bars.
+As long as you printed these in PETG or ABS they should tolerate the slight amount of flexing necessary to snap them into place.

 ![assembly5](/images/assembly5.jpg?raw=true "assembly5")